 Pricing Structures Differ

-HMO pricing is set (you pay only your co-pay for covered services), but there are a few restrictions; you must see a provider who is in your network, and you must select a primary care physician (PCP).
+HMO pricing is set (you pay only your co-pay for covered services), but there are a few restrictions; you must see a provider who is in your network, and you must select a primary care provider (PCP).
 PPOs offer greater freedom in that you can see providers out of network, but pricing can fluctuate dramatically depending on a variety of variables, including who you see, whether the visit applies to your deductible, and whether the provider you see is in network.

 Preferred Providers and Locations